 Now comes the confession part.
 I didn’t know how to ride a bike.
 I mean, a proper motorbike.
 Since my childhood, I rode on a bicycle but never tried a bike before.
 What gave me the courage was – it was not really a full-fledged bike.
 It was rather an electronic bike, aka e-bike.
 It was driven by a recharged battery and the maximum speed one could achieve is 35 KM/h.

 I pretended like I am an expert in handling a bike.
 My biggest challenge was taking the bike and going away from the eyesight of the owners, creating no suspicion.
 And the second biggest challenge was…to stay alive!

 The road you will take is not a planned road.
 There were grasses there before.
 Now it’s gone mostly as people and bikes were taking the grasses away and turning it into a mud road.
-There were green trees all around, some of them were small in stature.
+You will find green trees all around, some of them were small in stature.

 Although I was riding randomly, I stopped when I felt like climbing the stairs of a pagoda.
 All the roads were not passable.
 So, you might get lost in the process.
 However, as there was not always a planned road, you can make your own road (and maybe will get stuck in this process).